Mcootauc/Computer-Graphics-Final/src/md/group-retrospective.md

 Mitchell Cootauco: Overall, I think we all should have put more time and effort because we could have done much better.\
 Kevin Perez: As said by Mitchell, as well as making scene more interactive.
 Gage Messner: I think we had the necessary parts but could have added more to make our scene more interactive.
+David Huang: Think we had some good ideas but it fell apart a bit.
+Should have been able to do more with the pitched scene but not enough time to troubleshoot the errors

 **Credits**
 Mitchell: